ozguryazilimas/wp-postane/relevanssi/readme.txt

 * Mohib Ebrahim for relentless bug hunting.

 == Changelog ==

+= 3.3.7.1 =
+* Fixed bbPress compatibility.

+= 3.3.7 =
+* Fixed bbPress compatibility.

+= 3.3.6 =
+* Relevanssi handles taxonomy terms in search better.
+The change requires a reindexing.
+* Fix in indexing: Relevanssi will now bypass the global $post when indexing.
+This should help with problems with the Cookie Law Info plugin, for example.
+* Tax query relation setting didn't work properly.
+It is now fixed.
+* Word-based excerpt building sometimes created too short excerpts.
+That is now fixed.
+* Synonyms are now highlighted.
+* Phrase matching had issues where searching for a too common phrase crashed the search.
+That has been fixed.
+* LIKE operator didn't work properly in meta_queries.
+* Problems with Avatar Upload plugin are fixed.
+* Offset errors with mb_stripos() shouldn't happen anymore.
+* A small problem in taxonomy search MySQL fixed, also a small problem with AND operator in tax_queries.
+* New filter: `relevanssi_post_to_index` lets you access the post object before the post is indexed.
+* New filter: `relevanssi_orderby` lets you modify the $orderby value before Relevanssi sorts posts.
+* New filter: `relevanssi_order` lets you modify the $order value before Relevanssi sorts posts.
+* New filter: `relevanssi_post_title_before_tokenize` lets you modify post titles before indexing.
+* New filter: `relevanssi_private_cap` lets you adjust the capability setting for private posts in custom post types.
+* Deprecated use of `like_escape` has been fixed.

 = 3.3.5 =
 * Fixed a bug where excluding posts would cause the search to fail.